AST Research: PC compatibles and Apple expansion (1986–1989)

-The Premium/286 accounted for half of the company's sales by July 1987, but by the end of the year it was only a meager success for AST at first.
+By 1987 some AST employees thought that their company could achieve $500 million to $1 billion in annual revenue in the next five years, becoming Orange County, California's leading technology company.
+The Premium/286 accounted for half of the company's sales by July 1987, but it was only a meager success for AST at first.
 In 1987, the company reported a net income of $13 million, less than half the profit they had posted the preceding year.
 AST had several setbacks in 1987, including flat sales of expansion products and delayed shipments of a peripheral for IBM PCs in June 1987 that was a factor in a canceled stock call the following month.
 That year, IBM sued AST over alleged trademark infringement of IBM's PS/2 product name occurring in one of AST's print advertisements for RAM, which was settled out of court.
 In 1988, AST's executives began a reorganization effort to preserve the company.
 The first initiative was the merging of AST's data communications group into its systems products division.
 With the nascent OS/2 operating system coming to market that year, co-developed by IBM and Microsoft, AST licensed the rights from Microsoft to market its own OEM versions of OS/2 as an option for its Premium line of computers.

 In late 1988, AST joined eight other major PC compatible manufacturers to develop the Extended Industry Standard Architecture as a viable competitor to IBM's closely guarded Micro Channel bus architecture.
-This consortium was known as the "Gang of Nine", although in truth Compaq was the lead writer of the EISA specification.
+This consortium was known as the Gang of Nine, led by Compaq.

-From July to November 1988, AST introduced seven models of Premium computers, and in early September 1988, they announced a $2.2 million television advertising campaign, the first commercials of which premiering during the 1988 Summer Olympics that month.
+From July to November 1988, AST introduced seven models of premium computers, and in early September 1988, they announced a $2.2 million television advertising campaign, the first commercials of which premiering during the 1988 Summer Olympics that month.
 The television commercials comprised roughly 20 percent of AST's $12 million advertising budget and were supported by a line of memorabilia, including pins, posters, and video tapes, tying in with the Olympics and offered at computer dealer shows.
 By the end of 1988, AST's restructuring and advertising efforts were successful, with year-to-year sales increasing 100 percent to $412.7 million.
 AST was now third place in sales among manufacturers of PC compatibles, behind IBM and Compaq.